macrocosme/macrocosme.github.io/_posts/2016-04-20-vispy-and-the-future-of-big-data-visualisation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_3YoaeoiIFI" frameborder="0" allowfullscreen></iframe>

 I'll stop here for now.
 More to come from this exciting project and what I build with it soon I hope!

+--
+Edit:
+Is VisPy the future of big data visualisation?
+Not as it is *per se*.
+But the potential I see is that it can bring powerful tool to a broader public.
+Personally, I like the fact that we do not always have to start from zero with OpenGL.